The mean Euler characteristic and excursion probability of Gaussian random fields with stationary increments: Introduction

-For a centered, unit-variance smooth Gaussian random field $X = \{X(t), t\in T \}$ parameterized on a manifold $T$, Adler and Taylor (2007, Theorem 14.3.3) proved, under certain conditions on the regularity of $X$ and topology of $T$, the following approximation:
+For a centered, unit-variance smooth Gaussian random field $X = \{X(t), t\in T \}$ parameterized on a manifold $T$, Adler and Taylor [(\citeyear{AT07}), Theorem~14.3.3] proved, under certain conditions on the regularity of $X$ and topology of $T$, the following approximation:

-where $\varphi(A_u)$ is the Euler characteristic of excursion set $A_u = \{t\in T: X(t)\geq u\}$ and $\alpha > 0$ is a constant which relates to the curvature of the boundary of $T$ and the second-order partial derivatives of $X$.
+where $\varphi(A_u)$ is the Euler characteristic of excursion set $A_u = \{t\in T\dvtx X(t)\geq u\}$ and $\alpha> 0$ is a constant which relates to the curvature of the boundary of $T$ and the second-order partial derivatives of $X$.
 This verifies the ``Expected Euler Characteristic Heuristic'' for unit-variance smooth Gaussian random fields.
-We refer to Takemura and Kurki (2002), Taylor and Adler (2003) and Taylor et al. (2005) for similar results in special cases.
-It should be mentioned that Taylor et al. (2005) was able to provide an explicit form of $\alpha$ in (\ref{Eq:MEC approx error}).
+We refer to Takemura and Kuriki (\citeyear{TakKurik02}), \citet{TTA03} and Taylor, Takemura and Adler (\citeyear{TTA05}) for similar results in special cases.
+It should be mentioned that Taylor, Takemura and Adler (\citeyear{TTA05}) were able to provide an explicit form of $\alpha$ in~(\ref{Eq:MEC approx error}).